uChip/VoltageReferenceProgrammable/README.md

 The software folder contains an Arduino sketch that is source code for the voltage reference firmware.

 See the file PVR.pdf for a more detailed explanation of the project design.

+If there is sufficient interest I will build and calibrate a batch of these to sell.
+If you would like one, please contact me through GitHub.

 ## Order PCBs